-Sally was the oldest daughter of alcoholic parents, and she spent most of her childhood taking care of her younger siblings.
-She got them ready for school, walked them to the bus stop and kissed them as they boarded the bus.
+Sally was the oldest daughter of alcoholic parents and spent most of her childhood caring for her younger siblings.
+She got them ready for school, walked them to the bus stop, and kissed them as they boarded the bus.

-School was difficult for Sally.
+The school was difficult for Sally.
 She struggled to learn how to read and write.
-She was embarrassed because it seemed easy for the other students, but not for her.
+She was embarrassed because it seemed easy for the other students but not for her.

 As a result, Sally didn’t do well in school and believed she was stupid.
 She’d always dreamed of helping people as a nurse, but she dropped out of school in tenth grade.
 Instead, she worked at a local diner as a waitress.

-But Annette, the owner of the diner, noticed the sparkle in Sally’s eyes as he served the customers.
-She greeted them by name, knew how they liked their coffee and made them feel welcome and comfortable.
+But Annette, the diner's owner, noticed the sparkle in Sally’s eyes as he served the customers.
+She greeted them by name, knew how they liked their coffee, and made them feel welcome and comfortable.

 Annette noticed Sally’s rapport with the customers and believed in her.
 Annette encouraged the younger woman to study for GED, so she could get her high school diploma and go to college.

 Annette said, “You have a fixed mindset, and that’s holding you back from what you want.”